eth-brownie/brownie/docs/network-management.rst

     * ``fork``: If given, the local client will fork from another currently running Ethereum client.
 The value may be an HTTP location and port of the other client, e.g. ``http://localhost:8545``, or the ID of a production network, e.g. ``mainnet``.
 See :ref:`Using a Forked Development Network <network-management-fork>`.
     * ``disable_cache``: If true, disables caching of all forking requests.
     * ``block_time``: The time waited between mining blocks.
 Defaults to instant mining.
     * ``default_balance``: The starting balance for all unlocked accounts.
-Can be given as unit string like "1000 ether" or "50 gwei" or as an number **in Ether**.
+Can be given as unit string like "1000 ether" or "50 gwei" or as a number **in Ether**.
 Will default to 100 ether.
     * ``time``: Date (ISO 8601) that the first block should start.
 Use this feature, along with :func:`Chain.sleep <Chain.sleep>` to test time-dependent code.
 Defaults to the current time.
     * ``unlock``: A single address or a list of addresses to unlock.
 These accounts are added to the :func:`Accounts <brownie.network.account.Accounts>` container and can be used as if the private key is known.
 Also works in combination with ``fork`` to send transactions from any account.
     * ``unlimited_contract_size``: Allows deployed contracts to be over the maximum limit of 24675 bytes.
 The value should be either `true` or `false`.